Child and Adult Care Food Program (CACFP) Suppers and Snacks

 Training is required so that people involved in all levels of program adminstration understand civil rights related laws, procedures and directives.

-If you are at a Saint Paul Public School and are interested in more information regarding the CACFP Supper program for your after school program, please complete this form.
+If you are interested in more information regarding the CACFP Snack and/or Supper program for your after school program, please complete the SPPS Afterschool and Non-School Day Meal Program Agreement form.
 A Nutrition Services staff person will contact you.
-Interested in CACFP Supper Program